efratbyy/MARKET_BH/server/README.md

   PATCH /api/users/checkout/:id
 ```

-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
-- You will need to be the registered user to get an answer from this api
+- You will need to be the registered user to get an response from this api

 #### API for getting the user purches history